 - Web Accessibility Community : Meeting point for website managers of public administrations in which they can share information, their experience in web Accessibility and ask and answer questions.
 Allows access to basic online service of web accessibility diagnostic.

 Initially, studies of the Web Accessibility Observatory were planned to take place during 2010 and early 2011.
 For each area, there would be several repetitions or waves of the analysis to show the evolution of the accessibility level in this period.

 Given the degree of success and acceptance of the initiative and the good results obtained, the project was extended throughout the year 2011.

-The online diacnostic service and the accesibility community were kept on working during 2012 and 2013.
+The online diagnostic service and the accessibility community were kept on working during 2012 and 2013.
 During these years, many new practical guides were prepared since the new standard UNE 139803:2012 (equivalent to WCAG 2.0) was approved.

 The accessibility review of the Web Accessibility Observatory is performed by an automated methodology developed specifically for this observatory.
 This methodology took into account only 20 accessibility checks.
 Each one of them consisted of several automatic verification tests.
 In addition, this methodology used special metrics that include some checks that usually are manually reviewed.

 In July 2015 was adopted the first methodology using the standard UNE 139803:2012 (WCAG 2.0), by the Websites working group of the general administration of the state and has been endorsed by the working group of the "Observatory, Indicators and Measures" of the " ICT Accessibility in Public Administrations " (regional and local governments).
 In April 2018 was adopted the second methodology using the standard UNE 139803:2012 (WCAG 2.0).

 The current Methodology for Simplified Monitoring, based on UNE-EN 301549:2019 (equivalent to WCAG 2.1), was approved in June 2020: